catalinghita8/android-kotlin-compass/README.md

 The project tends to have a fully reactive approach, as all events (from sensors or location updates) are handled and propagated downstream all the way to the final consumer, the `Views`.

 In order to achieve this, two external dependencies are used:
-- [RxLocation](https://github.com/patloew/RxLocation) that transforms location updates to a reactive stream that can be observed/consumed.
+- [RxLocation](https://github.com/patloew/RxLocation) that transforms location updates into a reactive stream that can be observed/consumed.
-- [ReactiveSensors](https://github.com/pwittchen/ReactiveSensors) that transforms sensor updates to a reactive stream that can be observed/consumed.
+- [ReactiveSensors](https://github.com/pwittchen/ReactiveSensors) that transforms sensor updates into a reactive stream that can be observed/consumed.
 (This lib has been locally enhanced to support multiple sensor events observation)

 We are also able to notice RxJava/RxKotlin benefits when data is being retrieved from the repository through different sources and then  channeled through the `ViewModel` and finally consumed in `Views`:
 - Data Flow is centralized.